 The Wound, Ostomy, Continence (WOC) Program is online course work that prepares the post-baccalaureate or the Master's prepared RN to take the WOC certification exam.
-Students are directed to www.webwocnurse.com for complete information about the WOC program.
+Students are directed to www.webwocnurse.com (Webwoc Link) for complete information about the WOC program.

-Doctor of Nursing Practice (DNP)
+Nursing Practice (DNP)

-This program is for RNs with a Baccalaureate degree in nursing who wish to expand their practice to include the Advanced Practice Nurse (APN) role of the Family Nurse Practitioner.
+The Doctor of Nursing Practice program is for RNs with a Baccalaureate degree in nursing who wish to expand their practice to include the Advanced Practice Nurse (APN) role of the Family Nurse Practitioner.
 The BSN to DNP track is 79 credits and nine semesters long at full-time progression (a part-time study option is not available at this time).
 Four semesters of clinical rotations include primary care across the lifespan.
 Students accumulate at least 1,000 hours of experience through clinical practicum and scholarship work.